Heath1979/Truthy-Falsey/README.md

 GitHub was used to deploy the website.
 These were the steps taken to acheive this:

 1. Login to GitHub account
-2. Navigate to the project repository, scoops_pp1
+2. Navigate to the project repository, Truthy-Falsey
 3. Click the Settings button near the top of the page
 4. In the left-hand menu, find and click on the Pages button
 5. In the Source section, choose 'main' from the drop-down, select branch menu